Shipping dangerous goods

-- A major retailer faced fines of $144,000 due to improper shipping paper declarations for the dangerous materials in its retail-sized bottles of nail polish and sunblock.
+- A major retailer faced fines of $144,000 due to improper shipping paper declarations for the dangerous goods in its retail-sized bottles of nail polish and sunblock.

 - A leading pharmaceutical distribution company received a $91,000 fine for an undeclared shipment of skincare products containing alcohol.

 Check that you have all the proper documents in place when shipping dangerous goods.
-Involve the recipient, by giving all details prior to the shipment, to enable them to work with local agencies in the destination country and ensure a smooth process.
+Involve the recipient by giving all details prior to the shipment.
+This enables them to work with local agencies in the destination country and ensure a smooth process.

 Packaging and labelling